Squad 51

 Squad 51 is a 1972 Dodge D-300 truck, one of three identical body-style rescue squad vehicles ("squads" or squad truck) that were used in the filming of the American television series Emergency!
+The squad is powered by a Chrysler 440 cubic inch engine (7.2L), and a 727 Torqueflite automatic transmission.
 Later models were retrofitted with 1972 model year grilles, so that the extensive stock footage filmed of the squad on city streets could continue to be used.
-One Squad 51 is now displayed in the Los Angeles County Fire Museum in Bellflower, California, near the fire engines that served as Engine 51 in the same show.
+One Ssd, the final 1974 chassis used in the show, is now displayed in the Los Angeles County Fire Museum in Bellflower, California, near the fire engines that served as Engine 51 in the same show.

 History

 Because of the tight filming schedule, Universal Studios decided to build the vehicle entirely from scratch according to the Los Angeles County Fire Department's specifications at that time.
 After the filming of Emergency!, Universal Studios donated Squad 51, and it was used as a reserve paramedic vehicle by the LACOFD.
 In 1999, the title was transferred, and Squad 51 was then donated to the Los Angeles County Fire Museum in Bellflower, California.
 In the same year it was thoroughly and completely restored by the museum, at a cost of approximately $30,000.
 Squad 51 is now residing with its co-star in Emergency!, Engine 51, which completed restoration in 2012.

 Squad 51 also made appearances in the hit TV show CHiPs at times including season 3 episode 17, "E.M.T.".

 Plans call for the museum to completely restore all of the period equipment used during the filming of Emergency!

 In 1999, Project 51 took off along with Squad 51 and many of the cast members from Emergency!, and made appearances in Southern California, Lake Tahoe, Las Vegas, Chicago, Long Island, Baltimore, Hyattsville, and Washington DC.

 On July 9, 2011, on the apron in front of Station 127 (which doubled as "Station 51" during the series), the newly restored 1973 Ward LaFrance Engine 51 was unveiled next to its old running mate, Squad 51.
 Thousands of people were in attendance.